 It’s easy to cook perfect jasmine rice on the stovetop.
 These three simple methods don’t require a precise rice water ratio and work like a charm every single time.
 A video tutorial included.

 Have you heard people say that “every Chinese/Asian household owns a rice cooker”?
 Well, I think I’m an exception despite being born and raised in China.
 Having been cooking rice on the stovetop almost every other day for 15 years, I’m very happy to share three easy ways to cook jasmine rice: in a saucepan, in a strainer, or in a steamer.
-I’ve included a video tutorial in the recipe card below.

 Why do I love these methods?
 Here are two simple reasons: 1.
 No precise rice water ratio is required so you don’t have to measure with a cup.
 2. Soft or al dente, the texture can be easily adjusted.

 Although growing up in Northern China where wheat-based staples (noodles, dumplings or buns) are dominant, my family always had the majority of meals accompanied by steamed rice.
 In the 1990s, my parents switched from Chinese short-grain rice to jasmine rice, which has a Southeast Asian origin, as we prefer its texture and flavour.